TFAGaming/Horizon-Handler/README.md

 ## Example usage
 Tree of the project example:

-> **Note**: In `tsconfig.json`, make sure that the out directory is called "dist" for this example usage, you can change it anytime.
+> **Note**: In `tsconfig.json`, make sure that the out directory is called "dist" for this example usage, you can change it at anytime.

 ```
 Example Bot